egentry/BulirschStoer_n-bodies/README.md

 ##Getting Started
  - Choose an example
  - Switch to that directory
- - Run: `ipython notebook visualize_integration.ipynb`
+ - Either start: `ipython notebook visualize_integration.ipynb` or run `make` and then visualize with your plotting package of choice
- - s

 ##Optional Packages
   - `python` (2 or 3)
     - `ipython` (version > 2.0)